agilecollective/azure-localgov-drupal/pipelines/README.md

 This folder includes pipelines to build and deploy the site using Azire DevOps.

 Each file next to this file needs to be added as a pipeline in Azure DevOps and named appropriately.
+The templates directory includes job definitions that are reused by the main pipelines.

+## Types of pipelines

+### Build deploy

+These pipelines build the main, dev and uat branches and deploy to the preprod, dev and uat slots.
+They run automatically whenever changes are pushed to the main dev or uat branches.

+### Deploy

+These pipelines just deploy a previously built main, dev, or uat image to the preprod, dev or uat slots and are mainly used to debug the deploy process.

+### Finalise main deploy

+The main branch deploys automatically to the preprod slot.
+This pipeline is used to finalise the deploy by switching the preprod slot into the production slot.

+### Copy database

+These pipelines wipe the dev or uat databases and replace it with a copy of the production database.

 ## Service connections